Cambridge-ICCS/cambridge-iccs.github.io/summerschool24-logistics.md

 [Grange Road, Cambridge, CB3 9AN](https://maps.app.goo.gl/wXdkTEoCCxRHgeFT9)

-Check-in after 13.00

-Check-out before 9.30 am
+Check-in after 13.00 and check-out before 9.30 am

 Check-in location is the main reception desk located in the Grange Road Porter’s Lodge on site and collect their room key – this is manned 24hrs